 \subsubsection{In-depth Analysis of Cluster Mechanism}

-To better understand how our model leverages modular-level similarities between ROIs across different brain network patterns, we first provide a visualization of three attention matrices at the first layer of the multi-head self-attention module on the ADNI and ABIDE datasets in Fig. \ref{Visualization of three attention matrixes}, \ref{Visualization of three attention matrixes on ABIDE}.
+To better understand how our model leverages modular-level similarities between ROIs across different brain network patterns, we first provide a visualization of three attention matrices at the first layer of the multi-head self-attention module on the ADNI and ABIDE datasets in Figures \ref{fig_4}(d), (e).
 The attention scores are averaged across all subjects in the ADNI or ABIDE test set.
-This figure demonstrates that the learned attention scores reveal varying degrees of modularity in both low-order and higher-order patterns, highlighting the interpretability of our model.
-Furthermore, we provide a visualization of three cluster assignment matrices on the ADNI or ABIDE dataset in Fig. \ref{assignment matrices}.
+These figures demonstrate that the learned attention scores reveal varying degrees of modularity in both lower-order and higher-order patterns, highlighting the interpretability of our model.
+Furthermore, we provide a visualization of three cluster assignment matrices on the ADNI or ABIDE dataset in Figure \ref{fig_4}(d), (e).
 The cluster assignment matrices are multiplied across layers and averaged across all subjects in the ADNI and ABIDE test set.
 Each row corresponds to an ROI and each column is a cluster.
 We observe that the assignment matrix, which is calculated based on the similarity between nodes and clusters, contains only one high-value entry per row in most cases, despite the fact that we did not impose any regularization constraints on the assignment matrix.
 This indicates that our model can effectively partition nodes into functional modules.
-Additionally, there are differences between the assignment matrices of low-order and higher-order patterns, which further demonstrates that varying degrees of modularity in both low-order and higher-order patterns.
+Additionally, there are differences between the assignment matrices of low-order and higher-order patterns, which further demonstrates that there are varying degrees of modularity in both low-order and higher-order patterns.
 This result aligns with the visualization of three attention matrices, further indicating the interpretability of our model.

-\subsubsection{The important brain regions and interactions of brain regions}
+\subsubsection{The Important Brain Regions and Interactions of Brain Regions}